andrasq/node-uuid-quick/README.md

     let id = uuid();

 `uuid-quick` is a fast Version 4 (random) UUID generator (see RFC Section 4.4, page 14).
-The new version 0.2.0 is almost twice as version 0.1.0 was.
+The new version 0.2.0 is almost twice as fast as version 0.1.0 was.

 Note that fast-uuid breaks on older node.